Finite-time blowup for the Fourier-restricted Euler and hypodissipative Navier-Stokes model equations

 \end{theorem}

-Both the Fourier-restricted Euler and hypodissipative Navier--Stokes equations have solutions that blowup in finite-time, although in the later case only when the degree of dissipation is sufficiently weak, and the initial data is large enough relative to the viscosity.
+Both the Fourier-restricted Euler and hypodissipative Navier--Stokes equations have smooth solutions that blowup in finite-time.
+In the inviscid case, such blowup is generic for odd, permutation symmetric, $\sigma$-mirror symmetric solutions, while in the viscous case, there is only finite-time blowup when the dissipation is sufficiently weak and the viscosity is sufficiently small relative to a Lyapunov functional.

 \begin{theorem} Suppose $u^0\in \dot{H}^\frac{\log(3)}{2\log(2)} _{\mathcal{M}}$ is odd, permutation symmetric, and $\sigma$-mirror symmetric.
 Then $u^0$ can be expressed of the form

 These symmetries are preserved by the dynamics of the Fourier-restricted Euler equation, and so for all $0\leq t<T_{max}$,